 2. Dollar Bills, Cook Island:

-The beauty of this island remains incomparable, yet there is more than just sea shells that you can collect from this lovely island.
-It’s their unique three dollar bills that are said to exist more outside the island than on it!
+The beauty of this island remains incomparable, yet there are more than just seashells that you can collect from this lovely island.
+It’s their unique three-dollar bills that are said to exist more outside the island than on it!

 3. Green Tea Kit Kat:

 The mention of green tea makes the tongue roll back and the sweet buds shy away.
 But the mention of chocolate, makes the heart yearn, the mouth water and heads turn.
 Often cited to be unhealthy (apart from dark chocolate), chocolate is the quick fix for almost everything: mood swings, hunger, cravings, and even a grumpy child!
 This invention is the ultimate meeting of healthy green tea and the yummy snack of KitKat.
 Take a break, Have a healthy Kitkat!

 4. Bezoar Stone, India: